Dharmendra-Kumar148/Data_Science_Assignment/README.md

 Q3.
 What is an iterator in python?
 Name the method used to initialise the iterator object and the method used for iteration.
 ANS: iterator is variable which iterates whole loop for a particular task OR in other words 'i' iterates 'for loop' for a given condition than i knowna as iterator.
+     OR in other words iterator in python is an object used to iterate over iterable object like list,tuples,dicts,and sets.
+     The iterator object is initialized using tier() method.
+     It uses next() for iteration.